-Do green thumbs grow black plants?
-You bet they do!
-Many long-time gardeners seek so-called "black" plants for the novelty of it.
+There's no reason why green thumbs can't grow black plants.
+Many longtime gardeners seek so-called "black" plants for the novelty of it.
 Others, who love to play with colors to achieve interesting designs, appreciate the exciting contrasts that are possible with black plants.
-Imagine, for example, a spring planting bed featuring tulip plants with red, yellow and black blossoms!
-Still others attribute their fascination with this color to their interest in symbolism (see What Black Roses Mean).
+Imagine, for example, a spring planting bed featuring tulip plants with red, yellow, and black blossoms.
+Still, others attribute their fascination with this color to their interest in the symbolism of plants such as black roses.

 07 of 10

 Like the Swiss, white is neutral.
-Why is that significant?
-Well, it means you can use it to transition between plants of stronger colors.
+This means you can use it to transition between plants of stronger colors.
 You don't have to worry that white blossoms will clash with blooms of other colors.
-Besides, think of all the design possibilities (e.g., a black and white theme), including their use in moon gardens, i.e., gardens designed for nighttime viewing.
+Also, think of all the design possibilities (e.g., a black-and-white theme), including their use in moon gardens (gardens designed for nighttime viewing).

 08 of 10

 You've probably heard the saying, "All that glitters is not gold."
 It's true: some of it is silver!
-Just as shrubs like Gold Mops add much to a landscape with their golden foliage, so the smaller plants with silver foliage that I feature in these photos will please the eye month after month.
+Just as shrubs such as Gold Mops add color to a landscape with their golden foliage, smaller plants with silver foliage can please the eye month after month.

 09 of 10